marekStef/storage-system-documentation/docs/example-apps/activity-tracker/walkthrough.md

 ### Initial Setup Page

 This screen is meant for setting up with the main storage system.
 That's because as we already mentioned, the app synchronises the windows apps info data.
+We don't cover here all steps of association with the storage system - for more details, look at [association of Location Tracker app](../location-tracker/walkthrough.mdx#association) and for general understanding of association, please consult documentation for the main data storage system located [here](../../main-system/control-centre/introduction.md).

 ![Windows Activity Tracker - Initial Setup](/img/example-apps/windows-activity-tracker/initial-setup.png)